suryabulusu/AOC-2021/README.md

 AOC-2021 subreddit has several great links to implementations.
 Found this repo particularly cool: https://github.com/DenverCoder1/Advent-of-Code-2021; object-oriented + comment/documentation style + typing

+Day15 L51: I did not change this implementation at all for Part-2.
+I suppose these are the gains of object-oriented programming.
+Like in a diagram (periodic table, subway maps); with OOP it becomes easier to identify patterns, areas that need attention, and overall info dissemination.
+I might not have quickly realized updates for Part-2 with a crude dijkstra implementation (like my [earlier dijkstra code](https://github.com/suryabulusu/CSES-Python/blob/bb827e40ea8e1bf6536b1201925aaadefdccb2d2/Python_Code/Shortest_Routes_I.py)).